szli6792/CSCI-3308-Team-3/PAGE_TESTING.md

 Page Description (include a mockup or hand drawn image of the page):

-- The my account page enables users not logged in to efficiently create a new account or the option to log in if they already have an account.
+- The my account page enables users not logged in to efficiently create a new account

 - Users are required to input basic account information including first name, last name, email, phone, adress, age, password and confirm password.
 Users can add more detailed information like payment details for buyers, farm details for sellers, etc, after creating their account on this page.
 There are seperate checkmark bars to distinguish users that are buyers, sellers or both, as these groups will need to enter differing more detailed info later on to fully utilize the website.
 This page like every page contains top and bottom page banners consistent across the platform.